-Structure necessary for quality control exist at the institutionuniversity level but not on the faculty level.
-SERE report is done on very good way and has good quality.
-P but permanently monitoring of teaching process is needed.
-Formal usage of the results of evaluation process, but no usage for the improvement of the teaching process
+Structure necessary for quality control exist at the university level but not on the faculty level.
+SER report is done on very good way and has good quality.
+Permanently monitoring of teaching process is needed.
+Formal usage of the results of theevaluation process, but no usage for the improvement of the teaching process.

-Recommendations for improvement:

-As already mentioned the organization of the questionnaire procedure for evaluation should be improved and the results of the evaluation should be made transparent to all groups of the faculty

 Indicator 6.2 Measures for Improvement